Iwaslazkis/stag-escapades/src/svelte/scenes.md

 #Encouraging
 Here go through this door while I think of something we can do

-#Activity: Door2
+#PUZZLE: door 1

-#SCENE: room 2
+#SCENE: room 1

 #ReadingWhileTalking
-Alright I have searched the limits of human information on sickness
+Alright, I have searched the limits of human knowledge on sickness

 #Happy
 And it appears that there seems to be one universal cure